 The majority of buildings which humans inhabit in the coming hundred years already exist today.
 However the majority of public discourse on sustainable architecture is focused on the individual performance of sustainable buildings.
 Enhancing the existing built environment must be a priority, if we aim at designing truly sustainable cities.
 As we reach the limit of what we can achieve with individual buildings, we must now envision a city as an interconnected system and a building as an object within it.
 In short, an interconnected building with a catalytic potential.

 It was 1999 when I naively proposed my first design for an energy neutral building.
 I was living in Western Australia at the time, so it was tailor-made to its desert location, ideal for solar power.
 I thought it made perfect sense.
-To my astonishment, the concept was met with deafening disinterest by fellow real estate professionals.
+To my astonishment, the concept was met with deafening disinterest by fellow real estate professionals who where more interested about the real estate marketing tips in this podcast.
 It wasn’t that anyone was against it per se, but the general reaction was one of disassociated wonderment: “Nice… but… why on earth would you want to do that?
 Who cares, really?”.

 They wondered why anyone would have any problem with using electricity from the net.
 The value of renewable energy-powered, decentralized systems would become mainstream in the industry only a few years later.

 About 20 years later, Australia spearheads some of the most innovative energy solutions worldwide, with the powering up of Tesla’s first energy grid battery in South Australia on the 1st of December 2017 being one of the prime examples.
 Back home in the Netherlands, as well as in my work sites in the US, and across Asia, the uptake of energy efficient and self-powering homes is a delight to witness.

 IN THE PHOTO: CATALYTIC BUILDINGS IMPACT DIAGRAM PHOTO CREDIT: EXCEPT INTEGRATED SUSTAINABILITY